 Annual validation is a method of ensuring all auditors remain up-to-date with their knowledge of the 5 Moments definitions and audit practices.
-This in turn ensures valid and reliable data being submitted as a part of the NHHI.
+This in turn ensures the submission of valid and reliable data.

 All trained auditors, both GSAs and GAs, need to complete annual validation to maintain their auditor status.
 This is a NHHI requirement, and if not met will result in the auditor being removed from the HHCApp, and unable to enter data.